 Fixed Income Securities - Investments in certain fixed income securities represent investments in commingled funds consisting primarily of fixed income securities.
 These investments are classified as Level 1 if they are traded in an active market for which daily closing prices, measured primarily on a NAV basis, are available, and are classified as Level 2 or Level 3 if they are subject to certain restrictive provisions relating to redemptions from the investment.
-At June 30, 2013 and 2012, notice periods generally range from daily liquidity to ten days, according to the provisions of the respective investment agreements.
+At June 30, 2014 and 2013, notice periods generally range from daily liquidity to illiquid, according to the provisions of the respective investment agreements.